23-2-DSDN242/time-based-media-Evieegotlost/README.md

 Hours: A smaller moon + star symbol placed on the current hour alongside the minute hand.

 Seconds: Rotating points on the left and right side however, there's no way to indicate how many seconds there currently are in each minute.

+Alarm: Unfortunately when clicking 'Alarm Set' in debug the clock stops when the timer is active but, it will all play out just fine afterwards when it reaches 0.

 Week 1:
 Ideas: